The most common question we are asked is: ‘How do I get a job in the mortgage industry?’

 …backing up your career prospects with one of two things.
 Either some ground level experience in a relative industry, or evidenced through a qualification.
 Similar experience may include a job as an estate agent, a banking advisor, life insurance sales or conveyancing.
 These are all roles where you can begin to learn about elements of the property and/or mortgage market.

 This also shows employers that this is not just a passing thought, as you have already taken the correct steps into the market.
 Alternatively, if you do not wish to take this route, and you are desperate to crack on, you can complete a CeMAP course to gain this qualification.
 With a CeMAP, you have the opportunity to take a fast track, and have this completed within several weeks.
 CeMAP is the qualification that you need to legally give mortgage advice.
-It is a great start, especially when self-funded, and is a sensible step to take, as it can be a challenging industry to get into without that.
+It is a great start, and is a sensible step to take, as it can be a challenging industry to get into without that.

 So you don’t want to do the above?

 It is no secret, we as recruiters, get paid from the client.
-A director of a mortgage broker can very easily post a ‘Trainee Mortgage Advisor’ role on Indeed, for free, and receive floods of applicants to choose from.
+A director of a mortgage broker can very easily post a ‘Trainee Mortgage Advisor’ role and receive floods of applicants to choose from.
 Therefore, they would not have to use recruiters.
 If they are paying us for the candidate, they expect that candidate to have been screened – we unfortunately cannot screen 250+ applicants of mixed experiences to see which one’s personality is best suited for the trainee mortgage advisor post – it is just not practical.
 Therefore, just like many clients, we look on your CV for something to grab our attention.
 We are looking for a quality in you, to persuade us that you are serious about wanting to be a mortgage advisor.
 This is why we look for those first training steps to have been taken.

 You have limited experience?